MDirvonskis/RESTApiTask/writeup.md

         .catch(err => console.error(err))
       }
 ```
+This keeps populating the list on each refresh
 ## Additionally, Vue.js contains directives like 'v-else', 'v-for', 'v-if' which interacts with DOM elements.
 It takes attendees and output each json object contained into a list.
 ```